After growing for several years, some perennials die back or get old and woody in the middle and have fewer flowers.

 If you don't need them all, you can give divisions away or trade plants with friends and neighbors.

 You can divide perennials in early spring or early fall.
-The general rule is to divide plants that bloom in mid- to late summer in spring, and early-season bloomers in fall.
+The general rule is to divide plants that bloom in mid- to late summer, such as Shasta daisies, in the spring, and early-season bloomers, such as creeping phlox in the fall.

 Some early-spring bloomers are best divided right after they flower so they'll reestablish strongly enough to flower again the following spring.
 These include creeping phlox, Jacob's ladder, pulmonaria, primrose and rock cress.